elixir-luxembourg/dss/docs/roles.md

 ## Submission context roles
 User roles assinged within the scope of the submission.
 - **Submitter**:  Submitter is defined in the draft stage by user creating the submission.
+- **Recipient**: Person recieving data on our side.
+It can be same user as submitter.
+The recipient must be defined as project member.

-If regular user creates a submission, it has to be Submitter.
+If regular user creates a submission, they have to get submitter role.
 Otherwise, the submission cannot be steered further.

 ## User Roles and Permissions